All Episodes

 I cannot believe we're still having this debate, and it just gets more and more incendiary and insane by the minute, by the day.

-Especially among the media elites, the arrogant, pompous jackasses in the media and uh their cohorts.
+And the level of ignorance out there is spectacular, especially among the media elites, the arrogant, pompous jackasses in the media and their cohorts.

 Is this true?

-This might be come on, this has to be made up.
+This might be, come on, this has to be made up.

 I can't believe I've read it and I just died laughing.

-I'm like, wow, maybe maybe the dictators are beginning to get what I've known for a long time too.
+I'm like, wow, maybe the dictators are beginning to get what I've known for a long time too.

-And uh there was an even another story.
+And there was even another story.

 Poor Bernie Sanders was on CNN.